-According to the New York Times, the Trump administration can either request a formal withdrawal, which takes four years, or it could withdraw from the United Nations Framework Convention on Climate Change altogether.
+According to the New York Times, governments can either request a formal withdrawal, which takes four years, or they could withdraw from the United Nations Framework Convention on Climate Change altogether.

-If the U.S. withdraws from the underlying convention, it would signal the country’s departure from any United Nations-sponsored climate discussions.
+Withdrawing from the underlying convention would signal a country’s departure from any United Nations-sponsored climate discussions.

-How would U.S. withdrawal affect the country and global efforts against climate change?
+How does U.S. withdrawal affect the country and global efforts against climate change?

 Instead of cutting emissions to 26 to 28 percent below 2005 levels by 2025 (the nation’s original pledge under the Obama administration), an analysis by Rhodium Group estimated that emissions would fall just 15 to 19 percent below 2005 levels.

-“Pulling out of Paris is the biggest thing Trump could do to unravel (former President Barack) Obama's climate legacy,” Axios' Jonathan Swan wrote early Wednesday.
+“Pulling out of Paris is the biggest thing Trump could do to unravel (former President Barack) Obama's climate legacy,” Axios' Jonathan Swan wrote in 2017, before the official withdrawal.
 “It sends a combative signal to the rest of the world that America doesn't prioritize climate change and threatens to unravel the ambition of the entire deal.”

 Would the U.S. be the only UN country not supporting the deal?

-No, but the only other two UN-member countries that aren’t supportive of the Paris Climate agreement are Nicaragua and Syria.
+Initially, two other UN-member countries weren’t supportive of the Paris Climate agreement, either: Nicaragua and Syria.

 According to the Financial Times, Nicaragua is responsible for only 0.03 percent of global greenhouse gas emissions.